 I have wanted to be a nurse for as long as I can remember.
 At age seven, I read all the books my mom had bought in preparation for the birth of my younger sister.
 I was in awe of the labor and delivery process.
 As a pastor’s kid, I often accompanied my dad to hospital visitations, where I’d follow the nurses around.
-Amused by my interest, the nurses set me up with all kinds of gear to take home and practice procedures on my dolls – gauze, bandages, syringes with the needles snapped off (it was the 1980s).
-When I was nine, my dad was hospitalized for sciatica issues, and discharged on bed rest.
+Amused by my interest, the nurses set me up with all kinds of gear to take home, and practice procedures on my dolls – gauze, bandages, and syringes with the needles snapped off (it was the 1980s).
+When I was nine, my dad was hospitalized for sciatica issues and discharged on bed rest.
 It was a dream come true – a real-life patient who was immobilized and could not escape my care.

 I continued to read and plan and practice and dream, but when it came time for me to graduate high school and attend college, I faltered.
-I did not think that I could be successful in the nursing program, so I took a different route, graduating with a B.A. in biblical studies and counseling.
+I did not think that I could be successful in the nursing program, so I took a different route, graduating with a BA in biblical studies and counseling.
 I worked as a secretary for over 20 years, helping to support my family, and hoping that I could grow to love Microsoft Excel.
 The draw to nursing never went away, though.

 In 2018, the time was right for me to go back to school.
 I investigated a number of schools, and found my home at ECC.
 I was intimidated to attend my first class as an older student, but my classmates and instructors were welcoming and engaging.
 Once I started Anatomy & Physiology, I knew I had found my calling.
 Dr. Charles Dakarian and Professor Chad Pearion prepared me well for the Nursing Program entrance exam, and I officially entered the program in January 2020.

-Special, heartfelt thanks to Dr. Dakarian, A’Ja Ferguson, Barb Tarin, TJ Latto, Peggy LeMoyne, Susan Espeland, Shime Herrera, and Vinny Cascio.
+I want to express my special, heartfelt thanks to Dr. Dakarian, A’Ja Ferguson, Barb Tarin, TJ Latto, Peggy LeMoyne, Susan Espeland, Shime Herrera, and Vinny Cascio.

 Cassie Stevens ‘21

-Associate in Applied Science
+Associate of Applied Science

 Elgin, IL